S Mine Facts (Bouncing Betty)

 When was the S Mine Created?

 The S mine was first produced in 1935 and was a critical component of the German defensive strategy of the Third Reich.
-For the 10 years the mine was manufactured, there were more than 1.93 million devices created.
-Over the production run, the two variants of the mine produced were the SMi-35 and the SMi-44 with each model having minor differences.
+For the ten years the mine was manufactured, more than 1.93 million devices were created.
+Over the production run, the two mine variants produced were the SMi-35 and the SMi-44, with each model having minor differences.
 During WW2, the S mine was responsible for slowing and repelling invasions into German territory and helped inflict large numbers of casualties on Allied forces.
 Due to the success of the S-mine, many other countries would imitate the design throughout the war.

 S Mine General Information